chargehound/chargehound-slate/source/includes/_integration.md

 Depending on the template that you want to use, you will need to collect specific evidence in order to submit a dispute.
 The `fields` hash on a dispute represents this evidence.
 Chargehound will fill some of the evidence fields automatically, but it is unlikely that we can get all the evidence we need without your help.
 Using the API you can identify the missing fields that represent the evidence you will need to collect yourself.

-When your organization first connected to your payment processor, Chargehound imported your current queue of disputes needing response.
+When your organization first connected to your payment processor, Chargehound likely imported your current queue of disputes needing response.
 In order to figure out what evidence you need to collect we will need to look at one of these real disputes, but don't worry, we aren't going to submit the dispute yet.
 List your disputes using the [list endpoint](#retrieving-a-list-of-disputes), and choose one.

 Once you have chosen a dispute, choose the template that you want to use and copy its ID.
 Next, attach the template to the dispute using the [update endpoint](#updating-a-dispute).
 In the response body look for the `missing_fields` hash.
 The `missing_fields` hash shows which fields are still needed in order to submit the dispute with the chosen template.
 Now you can figure out how to collected the needed evidence.

+If you don't have a real dispute for reference, go to the [templates page](https://www.chargehound.com/templates) and view the customized documentation for a template.

 ## Formatting fields